leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 anarcha-feminism movement, specifically outlining how when powers remain opaque and informalized, they're at their most tyrannical.
-At-a-glance Freeman may seem to suggest that there cannot possibly be transparency within any anarchist movment, but I believe the bigger takeaway here is underlining the importance of formal systems of organization.
+At-a-glance Freeman may seem to suggest that there cannot possibly be transparency within any anarchist movment, but I believe the bigger takeaway underlines the importance of formal systems of organization.
 My friend Xax told me about this article some years ago.

 [The Tyranny of Structurelessness on Jo Freeman's website](http://www.jofreeman.com/joreen/tyranny.htm)